rudolfb/wsl-ubuntu-elixir-install/README.md

 fi
 ```

+Now, when starting Ubuntu, you will always be promted once for your admin password in order to start the postgresql service.
+Once Ubuntu is up and runing, opeing another Ubuntu terminal window will simply report that postgresql is already running.

+To avoid having to enter your password every time Ubuntu opens for the first time, execute the following.

 ```
 sudo visudo
 ```

-Add the follwing to the end of the file
+Add the follwing to the end of the file, **CTRL+O** to save, and **CTRL+X** to exit the file.

 ```
 %sudo ALL=NOPASSWD: /usr/bin/start-postgresql
 zq ALL=(ALL) NOPASSWD: ALL